tmbasic-lang/tmbasic/DEVELOPERS.md

     make
     ```

+    This will create a development build for Linux suitable for debugging.
+    This build of TMBASIC will be unable to produce executables for other platforms because it does not contain the necessary builds of the interpreter.
+See the "Release builds" instructions below to produce a TMBASIC build that can produce executables for all platforms.

+    Use one of the `linux-*.sh` or `win-*.sh` scripts instead of `dev.sh` to produce a release build for Linux or Windows.

+    **Troubleshooting**: If you get an error from `pacman` when starting the Docker environment for Windows, try an Arch Linux host machine.
+    Fatal incompatibilities have occurred when running the Arch-based container on an Ubuntu host.

 1. Type `exit` to leave the build environment.

-This development build of TMBASIC will be unable to produce executables from BASIC programs because it does not contain the necessary builds of the interpreter for all platforms.
-See the "Release builds" instructions below to produce a TMBASIC build that can itself produce executables.

 ## Build for macOS
 1. Install Xcode (version 10 or higher).